khinkson/aws-swift-multiregion-api/README.md

 **Steps:**
 1. From Cloudformation, click `Create Stack` (with new Resources if asked)
 2. With template ready, choose to upload the template using the project file [2.1-authorizer-stack.json](/templates/2.1-authorizer-stack.json).
 Hit next.
-3. Enter the stack name `swift-lambda-authorizer-stack`.
+3. Enter the stack name `authorizer-swiftdemo0-stack`.
 For the parameters enter the Zone ID of your domain name.
 Fill out the rest of the parameters listed.
 Click Next.
 4. Under IAM role choose the previously created `SwiftCloudformationRole`.
 5. Under `Stack creation options` __enable__ `Termination protection`.
 Click next.
 6. Check: `I acknowledge that AWS CloudFormation might create IAM resources with custom names`.